Policies and Procedures

 - Students having questions about, or having difficulty with their alternatively formatted materials should contact their counselor at 415-485-9406.

-- The Disabled Students Program reserves the right to discontinue services if any of the student’s responsibilities listed above are not followed.
+- The Student Accessibility Services Program reserves the right to discontinue services if any of the student’s responsibilities listed above are not followed.